 During the settlement phase the delivered volume per Delivery Point is split between the mFRR product and the DA/ID product.
-Such a split is necessary to ensure that the applicable activation and availability controls of a Combo activation can be performed correctly without taking into account volumes that were delivered for another product.
+Such a split is necessary to ensure that activation controls, availability controls and a perimeter corrections of a Combo activation can be performed correctly without taking into account volumes that were delivered for another product.

-For the Combo Delivery Points, Elia will allocate the delivered volume over the different products49 according to a predefined algorithm in the following order: first DA/ID, then non-reserved mFRR, then mFRR Standard and finally mFRR Flex.
-The fact that energy is first allocated to the DA/ID product, then to non-reserved mFRR product and finally to the reserved mFRR product (Standard and Flex) is motivated by the fact that reserved mFRR is a reserved balancing capacity product that must always be available, as was consulted via the mFRR design note50.
+For the Combo Delivery Points, Elia will allocate the delivered volume over the different products47 according to a predefined algorithm in the following order: first DA/ID, then non-reserved mFRR, then mFRR Standard and finally mFRR Flex.
+The fact that energy is first allocated to the DA/ID product, then to non-reserved mFRR product and finally to the reserved mFRR product (Standard and Flex) is motivated by the fact that reserved mFRR is a reserved balancing capacity product that must always be available, as was consulted via the mFRR design note48.
 The fact that energy currently is being allocated to reserved mFRR Standard then to reserved mFRR Flex is in line with the merit order activation (reserved mFRR Flex is at the end of the merit order).